 As for the foundation’s finish, choose a fluid formula that will subtly camouflage imperfections and keep your skin supple and moisturized.
 You shouldn’t have any trouble finding one: today’s trend is toward translucent, nourishing, ultra-natural formulas.

 Blush can be a precious ally or a formidable enemy: an over-applied dark shade looks fake and ages your face.

 Opt for a fresh, cheerful complexion, like the one you get after a good night’s sleep or a walk outdoors.
 To get this look, choose light and natural shades like peach, pink and soft coral and apply them with a light hand.
 One good habit is to tap the brush on the back of your hand first, which will remove any excess powder.
 Apply blush to the upper part of your cheeks (the apples) and continue the application upwards in a straight line to flatter your face shape.

 You can also use an illuminator, which refreshes your complexion while remaining translucent.
 Apply some to these same areas of your cheeks as well as to the bridge of your nose, the heart of your lips, the centre of your forehead and chin: all the areas of your face that reflect light.

-For several seasons, the trend has been toward dark, dull lips.
-However, this look isn’t for everyone because it emphasizes cracks and reduces volume.
-Dark shades are not a good choice for thin lips because they can create a severe look.
+Because they emphasize cracks and reduce volume, dark, matte shades are not a good choice for thin lips because they can create a severe look.
 Matte textures can make lips look dry and emphasize lines, adding a few years.

 Consider light, nude or rosy tones or a classic bright red for a vampy look!
 Choose soft textures that moisturize and leave a satin or shiny finish.